AbsoZed/GetMethods/README.md

 # GetMethods
-A simple Python script to return allowed HTTP Verbs on a list of servers from .txt
+A simple Python script to check for OPTIONS verb on servers.
+Can be edited for other options easily.

 Accepts a list of websites in .txt format, one website per line.